openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 This is a log of careful work to get a simple system running.
 Consider what this means when adding or removing many nodes?
 Visiting each machine and reconfiguring them each time is quite a bit of overhead.
-There is a solution for these woes.
+There is a solution to these woes.
 While it is elegant on its own, it does add complexity.
 Let us see how Certificate Authorities (CAs) can help!
-In the next section we will hit the highlights of CAs.
+In the next section, we will hit the highlights of CAs.
 For more detail look forward to
 [Part 4: Certificate Authorities & Chains Of Trust](./part-04.certificate-authorities-and-chains-of-trust.md).